mlaursen/react-md/packages/documentation/src/components/Demos/Tabs/README.md

   that links to a `Tab` within the `Tabs` component with the `aria-labelledby` attribute.

+The `Tabs` component will also allow the user to navigate through tabs with the left and right arrow keys and optionally auto-select the tabs.
 Check out the demos below to see example usage and explanations for the `TabPanels`/`TabPanel` components.